 At minimum, buyers should retain a licensed environmental consultant to complete an Environmental Phase I Site Assessment of the property.
 This is not be confused with environmental impact statements and environmental assessments associated with publicly funded projects or projects that require major governmental approvals or permits.
 The Environmental Phase I Site Assessment of the property includes a visual site inspection and review of historical public records to determine whether there are any "recognized environmental concerns" on the property - red flags that may indicate hazardous substance contamination on the property that requires further investigation.
 For example, there may be a record of an underground storage tank for fuel on the property that was never removed or properly closed, there may be old vehicles or junk dumped on the property that have contaminated soil.
-If a prospective buyer does not complete such a report, the buyer had nothing to do with the contamination).
+If a prospective buyer does not complete such a report, the buyer may be liable for cleaning up undiscovered historical contamination on the property (even if the buyer had nothing to do with the contamination).
 By completing this report, the buyer qualifies for "innocent purchaser" defenses under federal and state laws governing contaminated properties, which means they can avoid liability for the cleanup.
 If further investigation or testing is warranted (there are "recognized environmental concerns" identified in the Phase I Environmental Assessment), the costs of this further investigation and clean up are issues for negotiation between buyer and seller and can often delay the timeline for closing.